chocolatey/docs/input/en-us/choco/commands/uninstall.md

        the default feature 'exitOnRebootDetected' set to 'False'.
 Available in 0.10.12+.

+     --skiphooks, --skip-hooks
+     Skip hooks - Do not run hook scripts.
+Available in 1.2.0+

      --fromprograms, --from-programs, --fromprogramsandfeatures, --from-programs-and-features
      From Programs and Features - Uninstalls a program from programs and features.
 Name used for id must be a match or a wildcard (*) to Display Name in Programs and Features.
 Available in [licensed editions](https://chocolatey.org/compare) only (licensed version 1.8.0+) and requires v0.10.4+.

+     --use-self-service, --force-self-service
+     Force the command to be handled through the self-service when not configured to allow this command.
+This option requires the features for self-service and self-service command override to be enabled.
+Business editions only (licensed version 5.0.0+).

 ~~~